-The Catholic Church considers Catholic schools provide a unique faith environment for the holistic formation of its members.
+The Catholic Church considers that Catholic schools provide a unique faith environment for the holistic formation of its members.
 A working partnership of parents, children, parish and school, where each contributes his or her gifts to best achieve this formation.

 Parents have the privilege of being the first and major influence on their child.
 The decision to baptise a child into the Catholic Church is made by the parents.
 When the child reaches school age, parents enter into a partnership with those who are in the profession of formal education.
 OLR strives to be totally dedicated to share in this partnership as a privilege and responsibility.
 Enrolling a child in a Catholic school enables him/her to learn about the Catholic Church, it's traditions, beliefs and practices as well as supports parents in their role as the child's first educators of faith.
 One of the school's main concerns is to assist those in its care to develop spiritually, emotionally, socially, intellectually and physically.
 To achieve this, a strong emphasis is placed on the Religious Education Program of a Catholic school.

 Prayer is part of the daily class program.